We are United Methodists related to the Rio Texas Annual Conference,

 We are members of Río Texas congregations; we are clergy members of the Conference; we are United Methodists but no longer worship at a UM congregation because there is not an open and affirming church in the community in which we live.

-Our common hope is that one day the United Methodist Church, the Río Texas Annual Conference and United Methodist Congregations will be open and affirming of all people, particularly members of the LGBTQI community.
-We hope and advocate for the removal of all harmful language from the Book of Discipline related to sexual orientation.
+Our common hope is the United Methodist Church, the Río Texas Annual Conference and United Methodist Congregations will be open and affirming of all people, particularly members of the LGBTQI community.
+Although the harmful language from the Book of Discipline has been removed, there is still work to do.

 More about us